 The problem is generational.
 Parents and grandparents have no identification documents at all or only red ICs, although born and residing in Malaysia and entitled to citizenship”.

-Regardless of how far down this road the new home Ministry has gone or failed to go, these are the honest and pertinent terms in which the 100 reckoning of the ‘STATELESS INDIANS PROMISE’ should have been couched.
-And you know what Pakatan Harapan? … you can still come clean!
+Regardless of how far down this road of reform the new Home Ministry has gone or failed to go, these are the honest and pertinent terms in which the 100 day reckoning of the ‘STATELESS INDIANS PROMISE’ should have been couched.
+And you know what my dear Pakatan Harapan? … you can still come clean!
+In fact you must!

-So what is the significance Malaca (Portuguese), or Malacca (English) or, indeed, Melaka (Bahasa Melayu)?
+So what is the significance of Malaca (Portuguese), or Malacca (English) or, indeed, Melaka (Bahasa Melayu)?
 Founded around the 1400 by Raja Parameswara, later known as Raja Iskandar Shah, the Melaka Sultanate rose to the height of its power towards the end of the 15th Century.
-At this time, the Melaka suzerainty extended over most of the Malay Peninsula Malay Peninsula, the Riau Islands and parts of the northern-eastern coast of Sumatra.
-The port of Melaka, strategically located as it is in the narrows at mid-point in the Straits of Melaka, became one of the most important trading ports in the world.
-Melaka’s place in the Portuguese geo-political scenario of the day was exemplified in the oft cited line by Tomé Pires, “Whoever is lord of Malacca has his hand on the throat of Venice” – Venice being the European centre of global trade.
+At this time, the Melaka suzerainty extended over most of the Malay Peninsula, the Riau Islands and parts of the Eastern coast of Sumatra.
+The port of Melaka, strategically located, as it is, at the mid-point of the Straits of Melaka, became one of the most important trading ports in the world.
+Melaka’s place in the geo-political paradigm of the day was exemplified in the oft-cited line by Portuguese explorer and apothecary Tomé Pires, “Whoever is lord of Malacca has his hand on the throat of Venice” – Venice being Europe’s centre of global trade.

-While the Portuguese, attained this prize in 1511, they killed the golden goose, so to speak!
-Other trading centers like Acheh, Banten, Bandjarmasin and Brunei arose in the Malay Archipelago and displaced, the now Portuguese controlled Melaka which was unenterprising and decidedly antagonistic to Muslim traders.
+While the Portuguese attained this prize in 1511, they killed the golden goose, so to speak!
+Other trading centers like Acheh, Banten, Bandjarmasin and Brunei arose in the Malay Archipelago and displaced the now Portuguese-controlled Melaka which was unenterprising and decidedly antagonistic to Muslim traders.
 Melaka never regained its place as the port of choice in the Straits of Melaka during the Colonial era.
-The British chose to develop Singapore and given Singapore’s astronomical ascendancy in the post-colonial era (Singapore was according to 2017 statistics the 2nd busiest port in the world), as well as Malaysia’s own development of Ports in Kelang, Johor, Tanjung Pelepas, Kuantan, Penang, Bintulu and Kemaman; Melaka has had to accepted its status as a glorious historical relic of the past.
+The British chose to develop Penang and Singapore and given Singapore’s astronomical ascendancy in the post-colonial era (Singapore was according to 2017 statistics the 2nd busiest port in the world), as well as Malaysia’s own development of Ports in Kelang, Johor, Tanjung Pelepas, Kuantan, Penang, Bintulu and Kemaman; Melaka has had to accept its status as a glorious historical relic of the past.

 A guerra é a guerra